Accounts payable

 Definition and explanation

 Accounts payable (also known as creditors) are balances of money owed to other individuals, firms or companies.
-These are short term obligations which come into existence when a sole proprietor, firm or company purchases goods or services on account.
+These are short term obligations which arise when a sole proprietor, firm or company purchases goods or services on account.
 Accounts payable usually appear as the first item in the current liabilities section of a company’s balance sheet.

 Accounts payable are usually divided into two categories – trade accounts payable and other accounts payable.
-Trade accounts payable are the obligations for the purchase of goods that are merchandise inventory whereas other accounts payable are the obligations for the purchase of services and goods that are not merchandise.
-Merchandise are the commodities that a company normally deals in.
-The goods that are not merchandise are the goods that the company does not normally deals in.
+Trade accounts payable are the obligations for the purchase of goods that are merchandise inventory whereas other accounts payable are the obligations for the purchase of goods (including services) that are not merchandise in nature.
+Merchandise are the commodities that a business normally deals in.
+The goods that are not merchandise are the goods that the business does not normally deals in.

-Mostly, the companies find it convenient to record accounts payable liability when the goods are actually received by them.
-However, in certain situations where the title to goods passes before the actual receipt of goods, the liability should be recorded at the time of passage of title.
+Companies mostly find it convenient to record an accounts payable liability when they actually receive the goods.
+However, in certain situations, the title to goods passes to the buyer before the physical delivery is taken by him.
+In such situations, the liability should be recorded at the time of passage of title.

 Journal entries related to accounts payable

-The transactions relating to accounts payable are repetitive in nature and many companies use a special journal known as purchases journal for recording these transactions.
-However, in small companies where the transaction volume is small, special journals are not maintained and these transactions are recorded in general journal along with other transactions.
+The transactions relating to accounts payable are repetitive in nature.
+Therefore, many companies use a special journal known as purchases journal for recording these transactions.
+However, small companies with low transaction volume don’t maintain special journals.
+These companies record their purchase transactions in general journal, along with other transactions.

-The typical journal entries related to accounts payable are given below:
+The typical journal entries related to accounts payable liability are given below:

 1. When merchandise inventory is purchased on account:

-If merchandise inventory is purchased on account, the accounts payable liability is recorded by making the following journal entry
+When merchandise inventory is purchased on account, an accounts payable liability is recorded by making the following journal entry:

 Purchases account [Dr.]